TheWalkingDelirium/tccm-hw/README.md

 Under assumption that you've launched containers, documentation can be accessed on *http://localhost:8080/swagger-ui.html.*

-To connect to test database, please use following parameters:
+If you want to connect to database with generated test table `employees`, please use following parameters:
  > {
  >
  >   "databaseName": "testdb",